 8pm until 9pm – Simulator ringing practice – subject to numbers.

 Surprise Minor practice – Last Wednesday of the month

 Our advanced/surprise minor practices are usually well attended and cater for more advanced ringing, but also plenty of high quality practice for our beginners/improvers who benefit from having a strong band to help and encourage them.
 We usually have a “method of the month” too.
-These are the dates for 2019.

 10.30am until 11am.
 Visitors welcome!